tmclo/tmclo.dev/content/blog/documentation-for-dsync.md

 You should now be able to restart dovecot on all the machines in the cluster and have no issues with SSL

+# Out of Memory

+{{< highlight terminfo >}}
+dovecot: replicator: Panic: data stack: Out of memory when allocating 268435496 bytes
+dovecot: replicator: Error: Raw backtrace: #0 test_subprocess_fork........
+{{</highlight>}}

+If you're receiving this error and have struggled googling for a solution, even tried vsz_limit on the replicator service, etc.
+Well congratulations, you've found a bug!

+However, luckily you also found my blog, and I have the solution for you!

+The solution here is to just comment out `replication_sync_timeout`, I'm not too sure why this stops this error from happening or what kind of memory leak is going on with the timeout, however it is a viable solution that works, hopefully they will fix this in the future!

+{{< highlight terminfo >}}
+plugin {
+  #replication_sync_timeout = 30
+  mail_replica = tcps:mail2.example.com:4000
+}
+{{</highlight>}}

 I hope this helped, thanks for reading!